XuankunRong/XuankunRong.github.io/_pages/about.md

 # 🧐 About Me

-👋Hi there!
+👋 Hi there!
 My name is Xuankun Rong（容旋坤）, I'm currently a junior undergraduate student at the [School of Cyber Science and Engineering](https://cse.whu.edu.cn/), [Wuhan University](https://www.whu.edu.cn/).

 My research focuses on **Federated Learning and Continual Learning**.